Find Cheap Renters Insurance Quotes in Your Area

 There are three steps to buying renters insurance coverage: determining how much coverage you need, shopping around for quotes and actually buying the policy.

-The level of renters insurance coverage you need will depend in part on how many belongings you have.
+The level of renters insurance coverage you need will depend in part on the value of your belongings.
 The best way to do this is to create an inventory of your stuff.
-It sounds like a chore, but it's relatively simple and having a record of your belongings will make filing a claim much easier.
+It sounds like a chore, but it's relatively simple, and having a record of your belongings will make filing a claim much easier.